microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/issue-reporting.md

-# Issue reporting sample apps
+# Issue Reporting sample app template

 In this tutorial, learn about the Manage Issues and Issue reporting apps, and how to use them effectively.